How To Calculate Debtors Turnover Ratio

 Several factors can influence a company's debtors turnover ratio, including:

 • Industry: Different industries have varying norms for credit terms and collection periods.
-For example, industries with high competition may offer more lenient credit terms to attract customers, which can result in a lower turnover ratio.
+To give you an idea, industries with high competition may offer more lenient credit terms to attract customers, which can result in a lower turnover ratio.

 • Economic Conditions: Economic downturns can lead to slower payment rates as customers face financial difficulties.
 This can negatively impact the debtors turnover ratio.